cbyeung/cbyeung.github.io/_posts/2017-05-21-returning-to-making-clots-one-year-later.md

 </div>
 <center>Figure 11: High depth resolution model of clot made from 1.0un/mL thrombin.
 Brightness and contrast were unaltered in post-processing.</center>
 <br>
 The difference is immediately apparent, even though both models depict one and the same sample.
 The model in figure 11 is *much* more porous owing to its *much* thinner fibrils in the xy-plane.
 Furthermore, although the infamous flat surfaces are still visible in figure 11 in the xz- and yz-planes, they are smaller; the xz- and yz-planes now look similar to the xy-plane.
 This is very good news, considering it supports the idea that clots are homogeneous and isotropic.
+These changes are due to the brightness and contrast settings though; I do not believe the higher resolution made any difference whatsoever.

 *Wednesday 14 Jun 2017 update: I finally completed a high resolution print of the `.stl` in figure 11 using the newly acquired 3D printer.
 The plastic matches figure 11 perfectly.
 That being said, at the end of the day, all of the 3D models I have made are too clumpy.*